•

 General Directions and Format

-Please submit your manuscript electronically using 1-inch margins, font size 12, Times New Roman font, and no right-margin justification in Microsoft Word.
+Please submit your manuscript electronically using 1-inch margins, font size 12, Times New Roman font in Microsoft Word, and unjustify the right margin.

 The following format must be utilized: title page, abstract, text, endnotes, appendix, and references.
-Your entire paper should not exceed 15 pages (does not include title page, but includes abstract, text, appendices, references, and tables/figures) in length for concurrent papers/regular papers.
-Exceptions will be made in special cases.
-Page numbers should be bottom centered.
+Your entire paper should not exceed 15 pages (does not include the title page, but includes abstract, text, appendices, references, and tables/figures) for concurrent presentations/regular presentations.

 Author Information/Review Process